Gabrielx23/file-encrypter/README.md

 ## Description
 File encryption example with public / private key.
+API docs for the project are available with a Swagger documentation at `/api`.
+Run `docker-compose up --build -V -d` and go to `http://localhost:3000/api`

 ## Before first run

-Run `npm install`
+1. Run `npm install`
+2. Copy `.env.example` to `.env` and fill it with your data
+3. Run tests `npm run test`

 ## Running with docker